-- a.
-The Kenya National TSO in consultation with the TNSPs and DNSPs shall annually produce a KNTS demand forecast for the next ten years by the end of August of each year. - b.
-The KNTS demand forecast shall be determined for each point of supply.
-Generation and import capacity plans shall be used to obtain the annual generation patterns. - c.
-To forecast the maximum demand (MW) for each transmission substation, the Kenya National TSO shall use Distribution Licensee and End-use User load forecasts. - d.
-The load forecast shall be adjusted at various levels (making use of diversity factors determined from measurements and calculations) to bring it into line with the higher-level data. - e.
-All Distribution Licensees and End-use Users shall supply their ten-year-ahead load forecast data to the Kenya National TSO as detailed in the Information Exchange Chapter annually, by the end of July.
+- (a) The SO in consultation with the TNSPs and DNSPs shall annually produce a KNTS demand forecast for the next ten years by the end of August of each year. - (b) The KNTS demand forecast shall be determined for each point of supply.
+Generation and import capacity plans shall be used to obtain the annual generation patterns. - (c) To forecast the maximum demand (MW) for each transmission substation, the SO shall use Distribution Licensee and End-user load forecasts. - (d) The load forecast shall be adjusted at various levels (making use of diversity factors determined from measurements and calculations) to bring it into line with the higher-level data. - (e) All Distribution Licensees and End-users shall supply their ten-year-ahead load forecast data to the SO as detailed in the Information Exchange Chapter annually, by the end of July.
 All Customers shall inform their TNSP of any changes in excess of 50 MW to this forecast when this information becomes available.